Lineup shakeup works well for Will Wade in LSU's much-needed 78-74 win over Saint Mary's

 Waters was 3 of 5 from 3-point range to lead the Tigers, who shot 33.3 percent in the first half and 55.2 percent in the second half after making their first seven shots coming out of the locker room.

-He added three assists and two steals, the last coming when he picked off a Tommy Kuhse pass which he turned into a layup for a 74-66 lead with 43 seconds left.
+“Our offense was good for most of the game, we just had some stretches where we reverted back to some things,” Wade said.
+“We took some quick 3s.
+But we played inside-out and we were able to get the ball in the paint.”

-Taylor scored just seven points, but he made a 3-pointer and had two thunderous dunks to help spark a 16-2 run to start the second half.
+Taylor scored just seven points, but he made a 3-pointer and had two thunderous dunks to help spark a huge 16-2 run to start the second half.

 After falling to No. 24 Houston in its most recent outing, the LSU basketball team will face a different kind of challenge Saturday night.

+After Reid scored the Tigers’ first basket 16 seconds into the second half, Saint Mary’s pulled to within a point again at 31-30 on a basket by Elijah Thomas.

+But Taylor knocked down a 3-pointer from the left corner and Mays nailed another one from the opposite corner on the next possession.

-A little more than a minute later, after a pair of free throws by Reid, Taylor threw down a dunk on a pass from Ja’vonte Smart.
+A little more than a minute later, after a pair of free throws by Reid, Taylor, working the baseline, took a pass from Ja’vonte Smart and threw down a dunk.

-Mays and Williams sandwiched field goals around another high-flying dunk by Taylor — this one on a feed from Waters — before a basket by Williams capped the 16-2 run.
+Mays and Williams sandwiched field goals around another high-flying dunk by Taylor — this one on a pretty feed from Waters cutting across the lane — before a basket by Williams capped the 16-2 run.

 LSU last held a 15-point lead at the 9:54 mark on a Waters field goal, but the Tigers, who were up by 15 in the second half at Houston before falling by six points. weren’t going to let it happen again.

-Saint Mary’s trimmed the deficit to single digits four times after that, cutting it to four points with 1:42 to play and just two with 19 seconds left and with 1.7 seconds remaining.
+Saint Mary’s trimmed the deficit to single digits four times after that, cutting it to four points at the 1:42 mark and just two twice in the final 19 seconds.

-But LSU, which was 22 of 25 on free throw in the game, made 4 of 6 from the line in the final 17 seconds to secure the victory.
+But LSU, which was 22 of 25 on free throw in the game, made 4 of 6 from the line in the waning moments to secure the victory.

-Saint Mary’s guard Jordan Ford, the West Coast Conference’s second-leading scorer with 22.5 points a game, was held to two points in the first half.
+Saint Mary’s guard Jordan Ford, the West Coast Conference’s second-leading scorer with 22.5 points per game, was held to two points in the first half.
 But he exploded for 19 second-half points, including 15 in the final 12½ minutes, for a game-high 21.

 The only other double-figure scorer for Saint Mary’s was center Jordan Hunter, who scored the first eight points of the game for the Gaels and finished with 15.